orthanc-mirrors/orthanc-book/Sphinx/source/contributing.rst

     <https://groups.google.com/forum/#!forum/orthanc-users>`_.

-* **Financial support**:
+* **Financial support**: Buying professional services is the best way to make the Orthanc project sustainable in the long term.

   - Osimis provides `support packs and professional development services <https://osimis.io/en/orthanc-support-contract>`__ around the Orthanc ecosystem and, more generally, around medical imaging.

-Buying such professional services is the best way to make the Orthanc project sustainable in the long term.
+  - Check out the :ref:`professional services provided by our community <support-freelancers>`.